newslynx/docs/api.rst

 **NOTE**
   - You can pass in a metric's ``name`` or ``id`` to this endpoint.
   - This endpoint will delete all instances of metric from Timeseries and Summary tables.
-  - This endpoint will not effect previously created Reports.
   - If you want to re-create a metric, you'll need to re-create the recipe which originally created it.